dasDaniel/ventoviro.github.io/.vaseman/entries/documentation/mvc/uri-route-building.md

 # Base URI

-Sometimes you may put your application at sub folder of a domain, Windwalker provides a uri data help you get base uri.
+Sometimes you may put your application at sub folder of a domain, Windwalker provides uri data to help you get the base uri.

-If our application located at `http://domain.com/sites/windwalker/` and we open `/flower/sakura` page, we may use this code to get uri data:
+If our application is located at `http://domain.com/sites/windwalker/` and we open `/flower/sakura` page, we may use this code to get uri data:

 ``` php
 $uri = \Windwalker\Ioc::get('uri');